step-security-bot/templig/README.md

 templig
 =======

-*templig* (pronounced [ˈtɛmplɪç]) is a non-intrusive configuration library utilizing the text templating engine and the functions best known from [helm](https://github.com/helm/helm) charts, that originally stem from [Masterminds/sprig](https://github.com/Masterminds/sprig).
+*templig* (pronounced [ˈtɛmplɪç]) is a non-intrusive configuration library that utilizes the text templating engine and the functions best known from [helm](https://github.com/helm/helm) charts, originating from [Masterminds/sprig](https://github.com/Masterminds/sprig).
-Its primary goal is to enable dynamic configuration files, that have access to the system environment to fill information using function like `env` and and `read`.
+Its primary goal is to enable dynamic configuration files, that have access to the system environment to fill information using function like `env` and `read`.
 To facilitate different environments, overlays can be defined, that amend a base configuration with environment specific attributes and changes.
 Configurations providing the methods for the `Validator` interface also have automated checking on load enabled.